chobolife/study_english/chuck/Season_1/02 - Chuck Versus the Helicopter.md

 - She found you in L.A., But she couldn't grab you because I was around.
 - So she had to wait her chance.
 - Dr. Zarnow screwed that up.
-- He could pull those secrets out of your head, then she loses the intersect, so she had to act fast. let's go.
+- He could pull those secrets out of your head, then she loses the intersect, so she had to act fast.
+- Let's go.
 Come on.
+***
 - Thought I turned that off.
 - Well, it's not me.
 Is it yours? no.
 - NSA incinerator!
 Run!